 A common misperception is that you see with your eyes.
 While your eyes actually do receive information the process of converting that information takes place in the brain.
 The Diopsys measures the strength and speed of electrical impulses that travel along the optic nerve between the eyes and the brain.
 This is a functional test, like the visual fields, but requires no patient response.
 This simple non-invasive test can lead to an even earlier diagnosis of glaucoma, macular degeneration, and diabetic retinopathy, 8 years sooner than OCT testing.

-The Ocular Response Analyzer, or ORA, is one of the newest in cutting edge technology.
+The Ocular Response Analyzer, or ORA, is another one of the newest in cutting edge technology.
 The ORA uses air to determine the cornea’s hysteresis value.
-The cornea’s reaction to the air reflects the eye’s ability to absorb energy.
-A high hysteresis value means that the eye has a greater ability to protect the optic nerve from elevated eye pressure in conditions such as glaucoma and ocular hypertension.
-A low value indicates a higher chance of developing glaucoma, and if glaucoma develops it progresses quicker than patients with higher values.
+The cornea’s reaction to the air reflects the eye’s ability to protect the optic nerve from elevated eye pressure in conditions such as glaucoma and ocular hypertension.
+A low value indicates a higher chance of developing glaucoma, and if glaucoma develops, it progresses quicker than patients with higher values.